-Cell Biology supported by Rviews Press uses several open-source and commercial tools for plagiarism detection during evaluation.
+Cell Methods supported by Rviews Press uses several open-source and commercial tools for plagiarism detection during evaluation.
 Scientific misconduct including data fabrication, falsification, non-declaration of conflicts of interest and plagiarism are taken seriously and will be addressed following the guidelines of necessary authorities.

 All manuscripts are evaluated or moderated by editors and/or external experts prior to publication, excepted the two types of articles mainly published by members of the editorial team namely: Editorial instructions and Editorial communications.
-This policy is explained for each type of article in the guidelines for authors10.
+This policy is explained for each type of article in the guidelines for authors.

-Briefly, the submitted manuscripts undergo the initial evaluation by the handling editor to check for the journal quality standards and fitting within Cell Biology aims and scope.
+Briefly, the submitted manuscripts undergo the initial evaluation by the handling editor to check for the journal quality standards and fitting within Cell Methods aims and scope.
 The authors are notified for the editorial decision whether to pursue with further scientific, technical and ethical evaluations through peer-reviewing.
-The peer-reviewing steps in Cell Biology aims at evaluating the work and allowing the building of a strong story by the authors with forward-looking perspectives in collaboration with the editors and the peer-reviewers.
-Correspondences are established between the authors, editors and reviewers until the manuscript complies with the highest quality standards for publication in Cell Biology.
+The peer-reviewing steps in Cell Methods aims at evaluating the methods and the resulting results as well as reproducibility data.
+This may allow the building of a strong story by the authors with forward-looking perspectives in collaboration with the editors and the peer-reviewers.
+Correspondences are established between the authors, editors and reviewers until the manuscript complies with the highest quality standards for publication in Cell Methods.
 The manuscript is then accepted, copyedited and published in agreement with the authors, editors and reviewers.

-Cell Biology and Rviews Press recognize the effort and expertise provided by the reviewers and academic editors during the manuscript evaluation as well as through the editorial development process.
-Thus, the names of the editors and reviewers are included in a dedicated special section within the published article allowing them to record and track their roles through several services including ORCID, ResearchGate, linkedin and others.
+Cell Methods and Rviews Press recognize the effort and expertise provided by the reviewers and academic editors during the manuscript evaluation as well as through the editorial development process.
+Thus, the names of the editors and reviewers are included in a dedicated special section within the published article allowing them to record and track their roles through several services including ORCID, ResearchGate, LinkedIn and others.